Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Conclusion

 \section{Conclusion}

-In this work, we introduce ConfiG, a novel confidence-guided data augmentation method designed to enhance knowledge distillation under unknown covariate shift.
-Our approach effectively addresses the challenge of group shift or class-level spurious features in training data by generating targeted augmentations that maximize the disagreement between teacher and student models.
-Experimental results on datasets such as CelebA, SpuCo Birds and Spurious ImageNet demonstrate that ConfiG significantly improves both worst-case and mean accuracy in a group shift setting and improves the robustness against class-wise spurious features.
-On all datasets, ConfiG outperforms existing state-of-the-art diffusion-guided data augmentation methods.\\ \textbf{Limitations.} The main limitation of ConfiG is the availability of suitable teacher models (for KD and data augmentation).
-Both models must be robust against covariate shift for the student to effectively learn these robustness properties.
-As the intended CLIP teacher demonstrated a poor worst group performance of only 40.2$\%$ on the SpuCo Birds dataset, we decided to obtain a stronger teacher by fine-tuning a ViT-B which would not be possible in practice.
-On CelebA, our student was arguably limited by the CLIP teacher, almost reaching its worst group performance.
-However, as foundation models cover an ever greater variety of data, the severity of this limitation is expected to decrease.
+We introduce ConfiG, a novel confidence-guided data augmentation method designed to enhance knowledge distillation under unknown covariate shift.
+Our approach effectively addresses the challenge of group shift or class-level spurious features in training data by generating targeted augmentations that maximize the disagreement between a robust teacher and biased student models.
+Experimental results on datasets such as CelebA-HQ, SpuCo Birds, and BAR demonstrate that ConfiG improves both worst group and mean group accuracy in a group shift setting and is best or second-best in sample mean accuracy.
+On ImageNet-100, ConfiG improves the validation accuracy and SpuScore, indicating increased robustness of the student against class-wise spurious features.

+\textbf{Limitations and Future Work.} We have demonstrated ConfiG in a classification setting where images are augmented globally.
+Location-aware tasks such as object detection require constraining the image augmentation process~\cite{object_det}, which we leave for future work.
+Furthermore, our experimental setup requires pre-trained teacher models for knowledge distillation and data generation for both ConfiG and the baselines.
+As dataset and model sizes continue to grow, general purpose models such as CLIP and Stable Diffusion are suitable teachers for a wide range of domains.
+Future research could explore dedicated combinations of synthetic data augmentation and model-centric bias mitigation strategies.
+Finally, while we demonstrate that ConfiG works with Hyper-SD as a modern diffusion backbone in App.~\ref{sec:hyper_sd}, we believe that these initial results can be further improved.
+We leave the exploration of other model types, e.g. context-guided generation~\cite{labs2025flux1kontextflowmatching,wu2025qwenimagetechnicalreport}, to future work.